rubyspch/Resources-for-Your-100-Days/README.md

 # How to contribute :pencil2:

-### To contribute, please fork this repo, add your contributions, then make a pull request back up to this repo.
+### To contribute, please fork this repo, add your contributions to resourcelist.md, then make a pull request back up to this repo.
 I’ll merge your contributions and you’ll be added to the contributors list.
 Dark green contributions for all!!

 ### If you need help with forking, pull requests or using markdown, please don’t let that stop you from contributing.
-See the resources below to help you, but if you have any other issues message me on Twitter @rubyspch and I will see if I can help!
+See the resources below to help you, but if you have any other issues message me on Twitter [@rubyspch](https://twitter.com/rubyspch) and I will see if I can help!

 ---